muktihari/fit/SECURITY.md

 # Security Policy

 We include only the essential dependencies to minimize the chance of a supply-chain attack.
-To ensure that we don’t expose ourselves to that vulnerability, all commits will be scanned by [OpenSSF Scorecard](https://github.com/ossf/scorecard) during PR reviews, upon merging to the master branch, and on a weekly basis (every Tuesday).
+To minimize the risk of exposing ourselves to that vulnerability, all commits will be scanned by [OpenSSF Scorecard](https://github.com/ossf/scorecard) during PR reviews, upon merging to the master branch, and on a monthly basis.

 ## Supported Versions